manulorente/linux-foundation-lfs101/README.md

 - Built-in bash commands
 - Shell scripts or scripts from other interpreted languages, such as perl and Python.

-Compiled applications are binary executable files, usually residing on the filesystem in well-known directories such as /usr/bin.
-Shell scripts always have access to applications in the default path, such as rm, ls, df, vi, and gzip, which are programs compiled from lower-level programming languages such as C.
+Compiled applications are binary executable files, usually residing on the filesystem in well-known directories such as `/usr/bin`.
+Shell scripts always have access to applications in the default path, such as `rm`, `ls`, `df`, `vi`, and `gzip`, which are programs compiled from lower-level programming languages such as C.

-In addition, bash has many built-in commands, which can only be used to display the output within a terminal shell or shell script.
+In addition, `bash` has many built-in commands, which can only be used to display the output within a terminal shell or shell script.
 Sometimes, these commands have the same name as executable programs on the system, which can lead to subtle problems.
-These built-in commands include cd, pwd, echo, read, logout, printf, let, time, and ulimit.
-Thus, slightly different behavior can be expected from the built-in version of a command such as echo as compared to /bin/echo.
+These built-in commands include `cd`, `pwd`, `echo`, `read`, `logout`, `printf`, `let`, `time`, and `ulimit`.
+Thus, slightly different behavior can be expected from the built-in version of a command such as `echo` as compared to `/bin/echo`.

-A complete list of bash built-in commands can be found in the bash man page, or by simply typing help, as we review on the next page.
+A complete list of `bash` built-in commands can be found in the bash `man` page, or by simply typing help, as we review on the next page.

 ![Commands](images/commands.png)

-We already enumerated which commands have versions internal to bash in our earlier discussion of how to get help on Linux systems.
+We already enumerated which commands have versions internal to `bash` in our earlier discussion of how to get help on Linux systems.
 Once again, here is a screenshot listing exactly which commands are available.

 ![Help](images/help.png)